zachvalenta/jvns.ca/source/_posts/2013-11-27-day-34b-wrapping-up-the-tcp-stack.markdown

 title: "Day 34b: Writing curl using my TCP stack"
 date: 2013-11-27 22:13
 comments: true
-categories: hackerschool networking coding
+categories: hackerschool recurse networking coding
 ---

-Today I spent a bunch of time writing READMEs for the projects I've been working on at Hacker School, and putting together a [project page](http://jvns.ca/projects/) with screenshots and explanations.
+Today I spent a bunch of time writing READMEs for the projects I've been working on at Recurse Center, and putting together a [project page](http://jvns.ca/projects/) with screenshots and explanations.